yksirotta/n8nnodepython/CONTRIBUTING.md

 ## Development cycle

-While iterating on n8n modules code, you can run `npm run dev`.
+While iterating on n8n modules code, you can run `yarn dev`.
 It will then automatically build your code, restart the backend and refresh the frontend (editor-ui) on every change you make.

 1. Start n8n in development mode:
 	```
-	npm run dev
+	yarn dev
 	```
 1. Hack, hack, hack
 1. Check if everything still runs in production mode
 	```
-	npm run build
+	yarn build
-	npm run start
+	yarn start
 	```
 1. Create tests
 1. Run all [tests](#test-suite)
 	```
-	npm run test
+	yarn test
 	```
 1. Commit code and [create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)